renushinde/Coursera---UX-Design-Notes/Course 2 - Empathize, Define, and Ideate/week1.md

 Research that takes place at the end of design phase is called Post Launch Research and it asks users about their experience if they liked the product or not?

 ## Research Methods
+Research methods are categorised into - 1.
+Who conducts the research and the type of data collected.
+The first way is divided into two methods - **Primary Research** and **Secondary Research** The second way is divided into- **Qualititive Research** and **Quantitive Research**